johnportin/mlops-2025-project/README.md

 make airflow-stop      # Stop both make airflow-restart   # Restart both make airflow-status    # Show running status

-All scripts are now in the `scripts/` directory for better organization.
 ```

 The Airflow UI will be available at [http://localhost:8080](http://localhost:8080) after running `make airflow-start`.